codekitchensd/2017-08-17-intro-to-openframeworks/README.md

 #### [Working in 3D](http://openframeworks.cc/documentation/)

+You can also use openFrameworks to create 3D scenes.
+Some background knowledge of computer graphics is helpful.

 ## Example Apps

 There are many examples included with openFrameworks.
 We've picked out a few interesting ones to go over.